OpenResty Edge™ Overview

 The User can specify custom rules (either via web forms or Edge scripting) to filter out and/or to rewrite certain client requests served on the Edge.

 For example, the User can inspect and/or rewrite the URL path, to rewrite the URL query-string or individual URI arguments.
-The User can also rewrite request methods, request headers, cookies, request body data (including URL encoded POST arguments) with ease.
+The User can also rewrite request methods, request headers, cookies, and request body data (including URL encoded POST arguments) with ease.

 The User can choose to do a redirect (like 301, 302, and 307 redirects) when certain criteria meet on the current client request, or just serve out a custom error page or abort the connection directly.